johnvenkiah/CI_PP4_John_Venkiah/README.md

 11. As a registered user, I can create edit or remove a user profile, so that I and others can easily view my ads and personal info

-12. As a registered user, I can view other buyers or sellers profiles
+12. As a registered user, I can view other sellers profiles

 13. As a registered user, I can view other sellers ads on their profiles